 endowed with her fortune.

-social status or position conferred by a system based on class
+social status conferred by a system based on class

 The thought of Mrs. O’Gall and Bitternutt Lodge struck cold to my heart; and colder the thought of all the brine and foam, destined, as it seemed, to rush between me and the master at whose side I now walked, and coldest the remembrance of the wider ocean—wealth,